SHAIKARSHADA/DSA/README.md

-# This is an Personal Learning Data structures and algorithms in C++
+# Data structures and algorithms in C++

+### leet code problems will have an lc and followed up with question no.
+> eg. lc200
+> eg. lc491

+### code chef problems will have an lc and followed up with question no.
+> eg. cf200
-> # Tips
+> eg. cf491

-> - You don't need to learn remember all the typical Range an datatype can store the value instead you can use the rounding off it
-> - for integer it will be -10^9 to 10^9, Like this you can round it up
+### Others problems will have link inside them